pipebots/LoRa_WiFi_communications/README.md

 ## Accessing the File List Web Page on Another Device

 To access the `index.html` page on another device, make sure both devices are on the same local wifi network.
+Also to see any thing on the webpage the data is to be stored at the following location of Rasberry pi '/home/pi/Documents/wifi_data'.
 Follow these steps:

 1. Find the IP address of your Raspberry Pi:
     - You can usually find this information by running `ifconfig` on your Raspberry Pi and looking for the IP address associated with the network interface (e.g., wlan0).